osisoft/sample-adh-waveform-nodejs/README.md

 );
 ```

-To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView's Properties collection.

 ```js
 var sinStreamViewProperty = new sdsObjs.SdsStreamViewProperty({ "SourceId": "Sin", "TargetId": "SinInt" });